-Natural Anti Aromatase Support offers several benefits as a natural, multi-faceted solution to the problem of aromatisation.
-Based on natural plant ingredients, its a very well-tolerated supplement, available to buy at Supersmart.
+Natural Anti Aromatase Support offers several benefits as a natural, multi-faceted solution to the problem of aromatization.
+Based on natural plant ingredients, it is a very well-tolerated supplement, available to buy at SuperSmart.

-Aromatisation is a complex hormonal process that affects both men and women at certain times of life, particularly after the age of 50.
-This enzymatic process is responsible for converting androstenedione and testosterone into oestrone and oestradiol.
-However, in general, over-production of estrogens can cause serious problems for both sexes:
+Aromatization is a complex hormonal process that affects both men and women at certain times of life, particularly after the age of 50.
+In general, over-production of estrogens can cause serious problems for both sexes:

 This formulation has a number of scientifically supported, active ingredients with well-established properties:

 - Chrysine is a flavonoid compound extracted from blue passionflower (Passiflora caerulea).
 This powerful flavonoid inhibits the conversion of male reproductive hormone into estrogen with no unwelcome side effects.